ZXJ-DSA/SDSP/README.md

 ## Data
 An example graph *GOOGLE* is provided in the directory *data* for your reference.
 You can run *DCT* on the example graph by using the source path `./data`.
+Note that you should `unzip -q GOOGLE.zip` to get the processed graph.

 ## Dependency